deepak9285/Growww_Stock/README.md

 📈 Stock Watchlist App

-A React Native application built as part of an assignment for Groww.
 The app allows users to search stocks, view details, manage watchlists, and visualize stock trends in a clean and interactive UI.

 This project was bootstrapped using @react-native-community/cli.